CARDboard Illustrative Aid to Computation

 A power of two program running in a CARDIAC emulator.
-The program outputs 1, 2, 4, 8, …, 512 and halts after 277 steps.
+The program outputs 1, 2, 4, 8, ..., 512 and halts after 277 steps.

 CARDIAC (CARDboard Illustrative Aid to Computation) is a learning aid developed by David Hagelbarger and Saul Fingerman for Bell Telephone Laboratories in 1968 to teach high school students how computers work.
 The kit consists of an instruction manual and a die-cut cardboard "computer".

 The computer "operates" by means of pencil and sliding cards.
 Any arithmetic is done in the head of the person operating the computer.
 The computer operates in base 10 and has 100 memory cells which can hold signed numbers from 0 to ±999.
 It has an instruction set of 10 instructions which allows CARDIAC to add, subtract, test, shift, input, output, and jump.

+The CARDIAC was also published in France as the Ordinapoche ("pocket computer", from ordinateur and poche) by Science & Vie in 1981.